olalid/esp32_EVSoCReader/README.md

 It is not mandatory to implement everything, but at least some of these are usually implemented.
 This code reads the 0x42, 0x46, and 0x5B PIDs.
 (Control module voltage, Ambient temperature, Hybrid battery pack remaining life).
 See [Wikipedia](https://en.wikipedia.org/wiki/OBD-II_PIDs) for more details on OBD2 PIDs.

-To transfer the information to your home automation system it will try to conenct to a list of pre-programmed WiFi networks, and when it succeds it will transfer the information to a pre-programmed MQTT server.
+To transfer the information to your home automation system it will try to connect to a list of pre-programmed WiFi networks, and when it succeds it will transfer the information to a pre-programmed MQTT server.

 Note that the OBD2 interface typically only works when the vehcile is active (e.g. ignition on).
 So this means that the SoC will not update during charging.
+The actual SoC can however be calculated, see below for more information.
-The code turns off WiFi when the vehicle is inactive to save some power.
+The code also turns off WiFi when the vehicle is inactive to save some power.

 ## Compilation
 Download the [Arduino IDE](https://www.arduino.cc/en/software) and download this project to a folder on your computer.